/** * FAQ Accordion * Handles expand/collapse behavior for FAQ items */

 How to Choose the Right Time Clock Software for Your Nonprofit

 Step 1: Name your two biggest problems.
-Before you look at a single tool, write down the two things that hurt most right now.
+Before you look at a single tool, write down the two things that hurt the most right now.
 Maybe it's payroll errors, maybe it's proving grant hours, maybe it's staff who forget to clock in.
 Everything else is secondary.
 This list keeps you from buying features you'll never use, which is the most common and most expensive mistake nonprofits make.
 The tool that fixes your top two problems is almost always the right one.

 Step 3: Check the payroll connection.
 Look at how you run payroll today, then confirm the time clock connects to it.
 If you use QuickBooks, Gusto, ADP, or Paychex, a native integration means approved hours move to pay without anyone retyping them.
 Retyping is where errors creep in, and errors cost a nonprofit money and trust.
 If a tool doesn't connect to your payroll, cross it off, no matter how nice it looks.

 Step 4: Match the clock-in method to your staff.
 Think about where your people actually work.
 Office staff can punch from a computer, but field and program staff need a mobile app, and a shared site might need a tablet kiosk.
-If anyone works offsite, look for GPS or geofencing so you can confirm they clocked in where they were supposed to be.
+If anyone works off-site, look for GPS or geofencing, so you can confirm they clocked in where they were supposed to be.
 The best method is the one your specific team will actually use without complaining.

 Step 5: Confirm it tracks what funders and boards need.
 If any staff time is paid by a grant or a specific program, you need to tag and report those hours.
 Check whether the tool lets you assign hours to a job, program, or grant code, and whether its reports are clear enough to attach to a funder report or hand to your board.
 This is where general business tools often fall short for nonprofits, so test it with a real example before you commit.

 Step 6: Run a free trial with real staff.
 Never buy on a demo alone.
-Almost every tool offers a free trial, so use it: have two or three actual employees clock in for a full week on their own devices.
+Almost every tool offers a free trial, so use it: Have two or three actual employees clock in for a full week on their own devices.
 You'll learn more from one real week than from any feature list.
 Watch for missed punches, confusing screens, and sync problems.
 If staff struggle in the trial, they'll struggle after you pay, so trust what you see.

 Pro Tip: Always start a free trial before you pay.
 The tool that survives a real week with real staff, not a polished demo, is the one to buy.